alexanmtz/lucifer-msdos/README.md

 * The right answer will appear magically
 * Voila, now you're a Lucifer servant

+### If my activation key (mask) `;` doesn't work?
+Check here https://keycode.info/ where in your keyboard is the keycode 186, the code that activate the mask

 ## Code of conduct
 If the people that watch a session becomes scary by the answers, no problem to tell that is just a tricky algorithm.
 There's no religion involved and the name is just a joke.